Soham-Mahajann/Soham-Mahajann/README.md

 <div align="center">

-### ✨*“From code to cloud — building, automating, and deploying one step at a time.”*
+### ✨“From code to cloud — building, automating, and deploying one step at a time.”